COVID-19 Safety Plan

-Use of cloth masks
+Use of non-medical masks

 A mask is a protective barrier that is worn on the face, covers at least the nose and mouth, and is used to contain large droplets generated during coughing and sneezing by the person using the mask.
 Masks help minimize the spread of potentially infected material from the wearer to other people.
 Masks are required in many areas of our workspace – as set out below.